In this topic:

 Employees must:

-4. Business Ethics and Integrity
+4. Business Property and Routine

 - Avoid conflicts of interest and protect confidential information.

-- Decline improper gifts or entertainment.
+- Decline gifts or favors that could influence decisions.

 5. Reporting and Accountability